nomad-software/nomad.uk.net/markdown/articles/alternative-function-syntax-in-d-banner.md

 ### Non member functions

 The following demonstrates how functions defined without value parameters can be called without parens and return a value.
-Here <code>foo()</code> has no value parameters and can simply be called as <code>foo</code> which returns its value.
+Here `foo()` has no value parameters and can simply be called as `foo` which returns its value.
 This by itself seems a bit lazy and at first doesn’t seem very useful but combined with the dot notation syntax (discussed further down) it becomes very useful indeed.

 <script src="https://gist.github.com/nomad-software/df1e94925b6d53720af2374eaad461fd.js"></script>